Reduced-Order Modeling for Heston Stochastic Volatility Model: Introduction

-The paper is organized as follows: In the next section, Section~\ref{HestonPDE}, we give the full order model (FOM) of the Heston's PDE applying dG discretization in space and backward Euler discretization in time.
-In Section~\ref{secrom}, the reduced order modeling of Heston's PDE by POD and DMD is described.
-In the last section, Section~\ref{num}, we present numerical results for the butterfly spread, European call and digital options by comparing the POD and DMD reduced solutions with respect to accuracy and speed-up.
+The paper is organized as follows: In the next section, Section~\ref{HestonPDE}, we give the FOM of Heston's PDE applying dG discretization in space and backward Euler discretization in time.
+In Section~\ref{secrom}, the reduced-order modeling of Heston's PDE by POD and DMD is described.
+In the last section, Section~\ref{num}, we present numerical results for the butterfly spread, European call, and digital options by comparing the POD and DMD reduced solutions with respect to accuracy and speed-up.
 The paper ends with some conclusions.